sweetest-framework/sweetest/GUIDELINES.md

 #### Deprecation

 Module testing configuration in its current form is likely to be deprecated in the long run.
-So in this guidelines just the `any` keyword is documented.
+So the focus in this guidelines is on the `any` keyword.
 This gives the user the freedom to do the configuration of dependencies on a steps class (and eventually test class) level.
 If you already wrote configurations using other keywords than `any` please convert it in any case possible so the deprecation of the global dependency configuration will affect you in the least impacting way possible.

 But for the sake of completness here are the other possibilities: